tuye04/tuye04/README.md

 I an ML student with interest in applying technology.

-Interest: Python .Sckitlearn .Numpy.
+Interest: Python .Scikitlearn .Numpy.
 Building and deploying models

  He/Him